 So no, “I Hope This is Dog Poop Guy,” I was not looking to start a family with you.
 I was looking for someone to take as a plus one to weddings and talk about my day with.

-The next person to meet my son needs to prove themselves in my life for an extended period of time before they are allowed into his.
+The next person to meet my son needs to prove themselves in my life for an extended period before they are allowed into his.

-I strongly believe that person is out there but, apparently, I have a few more first dates to go on before I find him.
+I strongly believe that person is out there, but I have a few more first dates before I find him.